laclouis5/StructureAnnotator/README.md

 - [x] Add label text to figure
 - [x] Add indicator of which label is in use
 - [x] Change current crop focus
-- [ ] Parse XML files for faster annotation
+- [ ] Parse XML files for faster annotation (separate utility tool)
 - [ ] Add NN pre-annotation
 - [ ] Command to change folder